Economics: Production, cost, and efficiency

 The slope of the curve at a point on it gives the trade-off between the two goods.
-It measures what an additional unit of one good costs in units forgone of the other good, an example of a real opportunity cost.
-Thus, if one more Gun costs 100 units of butter, the opportunity cost of one Gun is 100 Butter.
+It measures what an additional unit of one good costs in terms of the units of the other good forgone, an example of a real opportunity cost.
+Thus, if one more Gun costs 100 units of butter, the opportunity cost of one Gun is 100 units of butter.
 Along the PPF, scarcity implies that choosing more of one good in the aggregate entails doing with less of the other good.
 Still, in a market economy, movement along the curve may indicate that the choice of the increased output is anticipated to be worth the cost to the agents.

-By construction, each point on the curve shows productive efficiency in maximizing output for given total inputs.
-A point inside the curve (as at A), is feasible but represents production inefficiency (wasteful use of inputs), in that output of one or both goods could increase by moving in a northeast direction to a point on the curve.
-Examples cited of such inefficiency include high unemployment during a business-cycle recession or economic organisation of a country that discourages full use of resources.
+By construction, each point on the curve represents productive efficiency in maximizing output for a given set of total inputs.
+A point inside the curve (as at A) is feasible but represents production inefficiency (wasteful use of inputs), in that output of one or both goods could increase by moving in a northeast direction to a point on the curve.
+Examples cited of such inefficiency include high unemployment during a business-cycle recession or an economic organisation of a country that discourages the full use of resources.
 Being on the curve might still not fully satisfy allocative efficiency (also called Pareto efficiency) if it does not produce a mix of goods that consumers prefer over other points.

 Much applied economics in public policy is concerned with determining how the efficiency of an economy can be improved.
-Recognizing the reality of scarcity and then figuring out how to organise society for the most efficient use of resources has been described as the "essence of economics", where the subject "makes its unique contribution."
+Recognizing the reality of scarcity and then figuring out how to organise society for the most efficient use of resources has been described as the "essence of economics", in which the subject "makes its unique contribution."